Read This First

 Prompt 1: Provide a clear explanation of assembly theory and its implications.

-The section turns on Assembly Theory: An Overview, Implications of Assembly Theory, and A New Lens on Complexity.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Assembly Theory: An Overview, Implications of Assembly Theory, and A New Lens on Complexity in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Assembly Theory: An Overview distinct from Implications of Assembly Theory.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Assembly Theory: An Overview distinct from Implications of Assembly Theory.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Assembly theory provides a method to quantify the complexity of a structure by analyzing the number and types of steps required to assemble it from basic building blocks.
 This approach is particularly useful in distinguishing between simple and complex molecules.